The Secret to Avoiding Overuse Injuries

 Step 3 – Damp / Load Impact Forces

 As impact forces enter the body our soft tissue (muscles) respond to stop or damp the entering vibrations by contracting isometrically.
 The concept of loading through isometrics is a new concept so let me give you an analogy to better understand this.

 If you imagine a tuning fork vibrating upon impact it will vibrate at a certain frequency.
 To stop the vibrating tuning fork one must either touch it or put it against something.
 Putting pressure against the tuning fork is analogous to the isometric contractions of our lower leg upon impact.

 Step 4 – Elastic Energy Stored in Fascia / Tendons

 As the muscles contract isometrically the fascia and tendon fibers slide thus allowing the joint range of motion needed for ankle dorsiflexion and STJ eversion.
 As the joints flex elastic energy is being stored in the fascia and tendons.

-As we shift from late midstance to push-off the fascia and tendons release this stored energy swinging the leg forward into swing phase.
+As we shift from late midstance to push-off the fascia and tendons release this stored energy swinging the leg forward into the swing phase.

 So where does compartment pressure come in?
 And what even is a compartment?